echogarden-project/echogarden/docs/Options.md

 * `whisper`: prefix to provide options for the Whisper model.
 Same options as detailed in the recognition section above

-**Whisper.cpp**:
+**Whisper.cpp CLI**:

-* `whisper.cpp`: prefix to provide options for the Whisper.cpp model.
+* `whisperCpp`: prefix to provide options for the Whisper.cpp model.
 Same options as detailed in the recognition section above

 **OpenAI Cloud**: